cuberhaus/dotfiles/.local/scripts/bootstrap/README.md

 # Arch Install

-## Commands to execute
+## To do:
-- video makes backlight work and wheel gives you sudo privileges
+- Video makes backlight work and wheel gives you sudo privileges.

 ```bash